psmsmets/school-bell/README.rst

 School Bell
 *************************************

-Python scheduled ringing of the school bell.
+Python-scheduled ringing of a school bell.

 A Python-wrapper to the `OpenHolidays API`_ is used to optionally disable ringing on public and school holidays.